awesome-selfhosted/awesome-selfhosted/README.md

 **[`^        back to top        ^`](#)**

+[Streaming media](https://en.wikipedia.org/wiki/Streaming_media) is multimedia that is delivered and consumed in a continuous manner from a source, with little or no intermediate storage in network elements.

 **Please visit [Media streaming - Audio Streaming](#media-streaming---audio-streaming), [Media streaming - Multimedia Streaming](#media-streaming---multimedia-streaming), [Media streaming - Video Streaming](#media-streaming---video-streaming)**

 _See also: [List of streaming media systems - Wikipedia](https://en.wikipedia.org/wiki/List_of_streaming_media_systems), [Comparison of streaming media systems - Wikipedia](https://en.wikipedia.org/wiki/Comparison_of_streaming_media_systems)_